SJTU-PLV/direct-refinement-popl24-artifact/README.md

 (for CompCert's block-based memory model (Section 2.1.1), see [common/Values.v](DirectRefinement/common/Values.v) and [common/Memory.v](DirectRefinement/common/Memory.v)).
-We then demonstrate the key definitions and theorems for building the direct refinement (Section 3 and 4).
+We then discuss the key definitions and theorems for building the direct refinement (Section 3 and 4).
-Finally we discuss the examples of end-to-end verification using the direct refinement (Section 5).
+Finally, we discuss the examples of end-to-end verification using the direct refinement (Section 5).

 ### 5.1.
 Background: CompCertO (Section 2)